Skip to content

 Plant icon

-Improve native emergent (non-woody) and fringing (woody) vegetation in the riparian zone.
+Maintain emergent (non-woody) and fringing (woody) vegetation in the streamside zone

 Insect icon